Keep Turf Clean

 - Furniture or other sharp edges shouldn’t be placed on the turf because it may tear or puncture the turf.

 - Any cigarettes or open flames should be away from the turf

-- Turf should not be exposed to reflected sunlight because it may ignite flames on the turf.
+- Turf shouldn’t be exposed to reflected sunlight; it may ignite flames on the turf.

 - Make sure to remove any sprinkler heads.
 The sprinklers may leave mineral deposits and will cause the turf discoloration.

 Tough Turtle Turf makes no grantees, representation, or warranties implied, regarding the information above.
-Artificial grass Care and maintenance is subject to change.
+Artificial grass Care and maintenance are subject to change.